 A piece of cast-iron cookware is a staple in any chef’s kitchen.
 It can be used for stovetop cooking, oven roasting, and even deep-frying.
-Not to mention the fantastic results campers and other camp cooking enthusiasts achieve when using their cast-iron cookware over flames or using briquettes.
+Not to mention the fantastic results campers and other camp cooking enthusiasts achieve when using a cast-iron dutch oven and other cookware over flames or using briquettes.

 You should not cook acidic sauces and foods such as tomatoes, lemons, and other citrus foods, delicate proteins like white flakey fish, and eggs.
 Also, sticky foods, such as desserts with sugary sauces before carrying out a thorough seasoning of your cast-iron Dutch oven, skillet, or pan.

 What is Cast-Iron Cookware?